BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_4a_Interlude_Using_Curl.md

 Our user name is `StandUp` and our password is `4b42b0447b08784cb41adedac54d7f26`.

-> **WARNING:** Clearly, it's not very secure to have this information in a plain text file.
+> ⚠️ **SECURITY WARNING:** Clearly, it's not very secure to have this information in a plain text file.
 You can instead omit the `rpcpassword` from your `bitcoin.conf` file, and have `bitcoind` generate a new cookie whenever it starts up.
 The downside of this is that it makes use of RPC commands by other applications, such as the ones detailed in this chapter, more difficult.
 So, we're going to stick with the plain `rpcuser` and `rpcpassword` information for now, but for production software, consider moving to cookies.

 The secure way to RPC with `bitcoind` is as follows: